Union Forensic Society Invitational

 CPs and DAs

 I have no threshold for the amount of conditional CPs or Ks or whatever the neg wants to run.
 However, if the aff wants to read abuse or condo bad I will certainly listen to it.
+Watch out for perf cons.

 CX isn't binding unless you say it is.
 I'm fine with asserting arguments during this time but, if it's clear you're using this time to have an 11 minute speech, I won't be very happy with you.
 Don't make this a shouting match please, otherwise I'm just going to ignore both teams and nobody wants that.
 We're all friends here.